 Tai Chi Improves Physical Health

 According to Kaplan University, Tai Chi provides numerous health benefits for elderly students.
 All ages can enjoy the healing power of this discipline, though.
 Practice Tai Chi to strengthen and stretch joints, enhance coordination and massage tender muscles.
 The deep, swaying movements jog blood and lymph circulation so toxins are purged.
-With consistent practice, Tai Chi can do wonders for your overall health.
+With consistent practice, Tai Chi can do wonders for your overall mental health.

 Tai Chi Teaches Stress Management

 Personally, I think the best benefit of Tai Chi is how it melts away stress.
 This is especially helpful for recovering addicts.
 With regular practice, you break through the blockages that cause anxiety and restlessness.
 Clarity of mind and soul soon follow.
 Much of this comes from learning how to control your breathing.
-As you recover, you will of course be confronted with stress and you will need new, potent methods to manage and overcome it.
+As you recover, you will of course be confronted with stress and you will need new, potent methods and coping mechanisms to manage and overcome it.
 Perhaps Tai Chi will be of great help to you!

 Tai Chi Reduces Cravings

 You and I both know that addiction involves powerful cravings.
 Ultimately, those cravings are your body’s attempts to find life energy, or Qi, the internal ability to feel good, peaceful, and capable.
 When you use drugs or alcohol, you fill yourself with destructive, unhealthy Qi.
 Because the drugs prevent you from achieving an lasting flow of natural Qi, you use again.
 In time, you need more and more substances to give you the level of life energy you crave.